-As you might have figured out by now, I love Indian food (but then again, I love all kinds of food).
 Sometimes I’m just tired of using that same boring basmati rice over and over again.
 Don’t get me wrong, regular rice is nice too.
 But jeera rice… that’s awesome.
 And easy too, so not many excuses not to make it.

-When you don’t have a million things going through your head, jeera rice is pretty simple to put together too.
+Jeera rice is pretty simple to put together too, so just get cooking.
 This recipe is adapted from Whisk Affair.

 Basmati rice always needs to be rinsed well before cooking.
 This way you remove much of the starches from the rice, making it less sticky!
 You want to rinse the rice so many times so that the water that comes out of it is clear.
 Sometimes I’m amazed how many times I have to rinse it.
 You can soak it for 30 minutes-2 hours too.
 But I find it necessary to rinse a lot before anyway.

-Now it’s time to add in the rinsed and soaked rice, 5 dl of new water, salt and the bay leaf.
+Now it’s time to add in the rinsed and soaked rice, 2 cups of new water, salt and the bay leaf.
 Have it up to a boil and then simmer, covered, until all the water is absorbed (varies from rice to rice, check the packaging).
 Remove from heat and let it rest for 5 minutes, still covered.
 Once done, try to remove as much of the whole spices as possible, as eating a whole spice can be very overpowering.
 Fluff the rice with a fork, garnish with cilantro and it’s ready to serve!

 Please tell me what you thought of this recipe, either in the comment section below or tag me @theginerwithspice on Instagram.
 And don’t forget to Pin it for later!